ChefPancake/MarkdownDirectoryIndexer/README.md

 ## Usage

-> .\Mindexer.exe -r "path to folder to index" -o "path to output file"
+> Mindexer -r "path to folder to index" -o "path to output file"